-Readers share their responses to a recent story on the local fine dining scene
+Readers share their responses to a recent story on the local fine dining scene, which discussed the closing of Le Cigare Volant Restaurant.

 We would like to take this opportunity to clarify any confusion or misconception that may have arisen as a result of the recent article (“The Crash of the Flying Cigar,” Jan.
 16) regarding the closure of Le Cigare Volant Restaurant (né Cellar Door).
 While we are on the subject of “cellar doors,” note that our stunningly beautiful tasting room was more or less integrated into the workings of the restaurant, sharing proximal space, but it continues to remain open for (monkey) business, Wednesday thru Sunday for tastings, retail sales and wine by the glass.
 We are still hosting First Friday events, throwing pickup parties for our DEWN members and offering customized, private tasting experiences for one’s next special occasion.
 We have returned to the roots of what we do best; cultivating distinctive, thoughtful wines that tell a story; that represent a strong sense of place, or terroir, as those French might say.
 Wonderful things are in the works for Bonny Doon, but I can’t say more at this time.
 Stay “dooned.”